thailyn/RimWorld-SanguophageTweaks/README.md

 have now (with VRES), we've got a bunch, yeah, but there are some obvious gaps.
 Insect feeders?
 Mechanoid feeders?

+The analysis file also includes more details on features not implemented yet.

 ### Not enough hemogen packs for blood transfusions

 One interesting tidbit: the operation to perform a blood transfusion only